All Products

 Schema migration

 DTS migrates the schema definitions of migration objects to the destination database.
-Currently, DTS supports schema migration for tables.
+Currently, DTS supports schema migration only for tables.

 Full data migration